halitdogmen/Postgraphile-CLI-Basic-App/README.md

 $ npm run test
 ```

-Note: You can change the database properties from the database.json and server.bat file before running the application.
+Note: You should change the database properties from the database.json and server.bat file before running the application.